-In order to execute pbsnodes with other than the \underline{a} or \underline{l} options, the user must have PBS Manager or Operator privilege.
+In order to execute pbsnodes with other than the $\underline{-A}$ or $\underline{-1}$ options, the user must have PBS Manager or Operator privilege.

-Description All attributes of a node or all nodes are listed.
-This is the default if no flag is given.
-Same as -a, but the output has an XML-like format.
-Clear OFFLINE from listed nodes.
-Print MOM diagnosis on the listed nodes.
+Option Description -A Append a note attribute to existing note attributes.
+The -N note option will overwrite exiting note attributesA will append a new note attribute to the existing note attributes delimited by a ',' and a space. -a All attributes of a node or all nodes are listed.
+This is the default if no flag is given. -x Same as -A , but the output has an XML-like format. -c Clear OFFLINE from listed nodes. -d Print MOM diagnosis on the listed nodes.
 Not yet implemented.
-Use momental instead.
+Use momctl instead.